 - When is your next monthly meeting?
 (Assuming you have a team—monthly meetings are a good way to keep everyone on track in real time)

-Moran cautions against a “better luck next year” stance that some business owners take when they find they’re off track.
+Moran cautions against a “better luck next year” stance that some small business owners take when they find they’re off track.
 Don’t wait: Grab the bull by the horns right now, while there’s time to make changes.